sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-Whenever a dependency is used like e.g. `val instance by dependency<LoginViewModel>` it has to be added in the configuration exactly once in one module testing configuration (because the type can only be present in one module likewise).
+Whenever a [dependency is used](#add-access-to-the-dependencies-in-the-steps-class) like e.g. `val instance by dependency<LoginViewModel>` it has to be added in the configuration exactly **once** in **one module testing configuration**.

 That also means that if you decide to move a type to a different module the dependency declaration needs to move to the configuration of the respective module!

 #### Deprecation

-Module testing configuration in its current form is likely to be deprecated in the long run.
+Dependency declaration inside the module testing configuration in its current form is likely to be deprecated in the long run.
 So the focus in this guidelines is on the `any` keyword.
-This gives the user the freedom to do the configuration of dependencies on a steps class (and eventually test class) level.
+This gives the user the freedom to do the configuration of dependencies on a steps class (and eventually test class) level with no further constraints from the module testing configuration.
 If you already wrote configurations using other keywords than `any` please convert it in any case possible so the deprecation of the global dependency configuration will affect you in the least impacting way possible.

-But for the sake of completness here are the other possibilities:
+But for the sake of completness here is a list of ways how dependencies can be declared in the module testing configuration:

+* `dependency any of<AuthManager>()` just declares the dependency type
-* `dependency mockOnly of<AuthManager>()` hard-wires sweetest to always create a mock for `AuthManager` (so an exception is thrown if somewhere `requireReal<AuthManager>` or `offerRealRequired<AuthManager> { ... }` is called)
+* `dependency mockOnly of<AuthManager>()` hard-wires dependency management to always create a **mock** for `AuthManager` (so an exception is thrown if somewhere `requireReal<AuthManager>` or `offerRealRequired<AuthManager> { ... }` is called)
-* `dependency realOnly of<AuthManager>()` hard-wires sweetest to always create a real instance for `AuthManager` (so an exception is thrown if somewhere `requireMock<AuthManager>` or `offerMockRequired<AuthManager> { ... }` is called)
+* `dependency realOnly of<AuthManager>()` hard-wires dependency management to always create a **real instance** for `AuthManager` (so an exception is thrown if somewhere `requireMock<AuthManager>` or `offerMockRequired<AuthManager> { ... }` is called)
 * `dependency [any | realOnly | mockOnly] initializer { ... }` provides an initializer of a certain type which is called when the type is requested somewhere in the test system

 ### Structuring test classes

 It's a quite common practice to create a tests class per production class; that's fair for many cases!
-But tests in sweetest should strive for being independent of the concrete solution.
+But tests in sweetest should strive for being independent of the concrete solution or at least technical implementation.
 That means that you should rather test blocks of features or subsystems instead of classes in a business-facing manner wherever possible.

 **Bad example:**